mdn/browser-compat-data/docs/publishing.md

    _Note_: If you're not ready to publish to npm, click **Save draft** in GitHub and resume this process later.

-2. Click **Publish release**.
+2. Click **Publish release** to create the tag and trigger the workflow that publishes to npm.
 Wait for the release [GitHub Actions workflow](https://github.com/mdn/browser-compat-data/actions) to finish successfully.

 3. Check [`@mdn/browser-compat-data` on npm](https://www.npmjs.com/package/@mdn/browser-compat-data) to see if the release shows up correctly.